mapbox/cpp/glossary.md

 Link Time Optimization (LTO) describes a method for "intermodular" optimizations on code: which is when optimizations are applied across [translation units](#translation-unit) through coordination between the compiler and the linker.
 You'll also hear the term "interprocedural", "cross program", or "whole program" optimization which generally refer to the same concept: being able to optimize across [translation units](#translation-unit).

 To understand why this is important we need to know that the compiler, by default, only applies [optimizations](#compiler-optimization-level) on code it sees and normally this is a single [translation unit](#translation-unit).
-So, if you have all your code in a single `cpp` file you are essentially already benefiting from "whole program optimization".
+So, if you have all your code in a single `cpp` file (and you are not statically linking any third-party libraries) you are essentially already benefiting from "whole program optimization".
 But we want modular code for best maintainability and readability, so when we split a single `.cpp` into multiple `.cpp` and effectively spread our code across multiple [translation units](#translation-unit), LTO is the way we can keep our code running as fast as possible.

 Enabling LTO is done by: